Damien-Shoemake/readme-seymour-readme/Develop/generated-readme/README.md

 ## Installation

-- npm install and npm install inquirer@8.2.4 in the terminal after downloading node.js
+- -npm install and npm install inquirer@8.2.4 need to typed into the terminal after node.js has been installed

 ## Usage

-- Follow the prompt, answer questions as best as possible.
-Use case: Being able to quickly and succintly create a markdown file.
+- Instructions: Answer the questions thoroughly.
+Use cases: A quick and simple way to describe a project.

 ## Credits

 - Shelby Hernandez

 ## License

 ![badmath](https://img.shields.io/github/license/Damien-Shoemake/readme-seymour-readme?style=for-the-badge)

-- License template can be found at: (https://choosealicense.com/licenses/MIT/)
+- License template can be found at: (https://choosealicense.com/licenses/Apache/)

 ## Badges